A Daughter's Deadly Deception

-A Daughter's Deadly Deception: The Jennifer Pan Story is a 2016 book written by Jeremy Grimaldi and published by Dundurn Press, discussing the crimes of Jennifer Pan, in which she conspired in the murder of her mother and the attempted murder of her father.
+A Daughter's Deadly Deception: The Jennifer Pan Story is a 2016 book written by Jeremy Grimaldi and published by Dundurn Press, discussing the crimes of Jennifer Pan, in which she conspired in the killing of her mother and the attempted murder of her father.
 The book is almost 350 pages long.
 The author served as a journalist covering criminal issues in the York Region for the Metroland Media network of publications.

 Background and contents

 Grimaldi attended court proceedings for the Pan case in a period of ten months.
 His research included court documents, police records, photographs, text messages, transcripts, and videos, as well as interviews of psychologists.

-The first part of the book chronicles the investigation into the murders, while Pan's childhood is discussed in a subsequent chapter.
+The first part of the book chronicles the investigation into the incident, while Pan's childhood is discussed in a subsequent chapter.
 Joyce Lau of the South China Morning Post stated "Some of Grimaldi's best writing comes in his description of the police questioning of Pan."

 Grimaldi is a White Canadian.
 He discusses the books Battle Hymn of the Tiger Mother and Why Chinese Parents Don't Say I Love You in regards to the cultural backgrounds of Asian Canadian parents and why they put pressure on their children to succeed.